$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

-This feature is necessary for any viable cosmological scenario, in order to have a successful confrontation with CMB observations.

-As mentioned above, the crucial point of the thermal history is to compare the rate of interactions $\Gamma$ with the rate of expansion $H$.
-In the case of $\Gamma \gg H$ the time scale of particle interactions is much smaller than the expansion time scale, namely

-Thus, a local thermal equilibrium can be reached before the effect of the expansion becomes relevant.
-Then, as the universe cools down $\Gamma$ decreases faster than $H$, and therefore at $t_{c} \sim t_{H}$ the particles decouple from the thermal bath.
-Different particle species may have different interaction rates and hence may decouple at different times.

-In order to examine the capability of the present scenario to predict a successful thermal evolution, we define the entropy $S$ of all particles in thermal equilibrium at temperature $\Theta$ in volume $V$.
+In order to obtain a fuller view and to examine the capability of the present scenario to predict a successful thermal evolution, we define the entropy $S$ of all particles in thermal equilibrium at temperature $\Theta$ in volume $V$.
 According to the first law of thermodynamics, in the expanding universe we have

 with the integrability condition $ \frac{\partial^2 S}{\partial \Theta \partial V}=\frac{\partial^2 S}{\partial V \partial \Theta} $ \cite{Weinberg:1972kfs}, where the energy density and pressure satisfy